 The first signs of spring

 From snowdrops to the dawn chorus, the first signs of spring promise new life and warmer, lighter days.
-Here is our guide on the first signs of spring to look out for across the British countryside, parks and gardens.
+Our seasonal guide explore the signs to look out for across the British countryside, parks and gardens.

 After the darkness of winter, the first signs of spring bring joy and fresh hope for the new season.
-After another uncertain winter season during the coronavirus pandemic, the thought of springtime flowers, wildlife and weather will be most welcome in the UK.
+On cold winter mornings, the thought of springtime flowers, wildlife and weather is most welcome and provides inspiration for planning springtime outdoor adventures, such as bluebell walks, spring foraging and family days out.

 With the arrival of spring, the days grow brighter, and the first warmth of the year can be enjoyed.
 Although there can still be a nip in the air some days, new life is stirring and buds appear on trees, making it a lovely season to get outdoors to explore the countryside, your local green space or garden.
 If you planted bulbs in autumn, now is the time you'll see their heads begin to poke through the soil.